dementive/gdexpr/README.md

 For me this is way faster than I will ever need it to be...being able to make millions of function calls in microseconds will likely be more than enough for your application too.
 So I think the benefits gained from the int convenience and ease of use greatly outweighs the performance hit.

+Additionally if you write mostly comptime code the runtime cost can be greatly reduced if you also precompile.

 ### Contributing

 GDExpr uses the MIT license and contributions are highly encouraged...seriously...please help me...I have only been using C++ seriously for like 2 months, I've never made a compiler before or any kind of scripting language so my code might not be the best, it's amazing that it works as well as it does.